flintlib/arb/doc/source/arb_fmpz_poly.rst

 Some methods output real or complex numbers while others use real and complex numbers internally to produce an exact result.
-This module also contains some useful helper functions not specifically related to real and complex numbers that are useful elsewhere in Arb.
+This module also contains some useful helper functions not specifically related to real and complex numbers.

 Note that methods that combine Arb *polynomials* and FLINT polynomials are found in the respective Arb polynomial modules, such as